ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 This script attempts to connect to the SSH server using the provided passwords.
 If a connection is successful, it prints the password used.

-This example highlights the severe risk posed by weak passwords and emphasizes the importance of securing services with strong, unique passwords and proper configurations to prevent unauthorized access.

 ### Mitigation

 Effective mitigation strategies include enforcing strong password policies, implementing public key authentication for SSH, disabling password authentication where possible, and deploying security tools like `fail2ban` to block brute force attacks.